joeFong/nodejs-backend-exam/README.md

 3. the game model is in the models directory.
 4. .env file contains environment constants needed for DB connection.
 I did not add this to gitignore so you have the config.
 5. I have allowed all connections for mongodb but if connection is not working I can add yours.
+6. To test, from ./api run npx test after npm install
-6. This was a really fun exercise.
+7. This was a really fun exercise.
 Thank you.

 ## Goal
 Create a `RESTful` backend application for a Tic Tac Toe game in Node.js.